EDUCATION

 Black Galleries, Libraries, Archives, and Museums (BGLAM)

-BGLAM, a 3-month online course, explores Black-led galleries, libraries, archives, and museums as interconnected cultural ecosystems.
-Students analyze curatorial practice, institutional design, and ethical stewardship within Black cultural spaces, recognizing these sites as living archives that preserve memory, shape narrative power, and imagine liberated institutional futures. *Fall 2027-Course Enrollment Begins July 2027
+This three-month online cohort-course explores Black-led cultural institutions as interconnected ecosystems.
+Students will examine curatorial practice, institutional design, and ethical stewardship while recognizing these spaces as living archives that shape narrative power and imagine liberated futures.
+Enrollment opens May 2026.*Fall 2027-Course Enrollment Begins May 2027

 Course Delivery & Learning Structure

-All courses are hosted on the Canvas (CaVAS) learning platform, providing participants with centralized access to readings, lectures, discussion forums, assignments, and archival resources.
+All courses are hosted on the Canvas (Canvas) learning platform, providing participants with centralized access to readings, lectures, discussion forums, assignments, and archival resources.
 The platform supports flexible engagement while maintaining academic rigor and community connection.

 In addition to asynchronous coursework, students participate in live Saturday sessions focused on discussion, collaborative analysis, and applied learning.
 These sessions create space for collective inquiry, shared problem-solving, and direct engagement with course themes in real time.